darthroxas456/personal_project/README.md

 c.	submit what I have coded for the week

 d.
-Time log:
+Time log: 3 hours.

 e.
-What I learned:
+What I learned: I learned how to create and destroy sprites when they collide with one another.
+I created a bullet sprite and object which destroys the asteroids and the bullet when the collide.
+I also added code that creates 2 smaller asteroides when the larger one is desroyed.
+So far the game runs as intended, I only have to rerun if when all the asteroids are destroyed and if the ship explodes.

 4.	(week 4)